-This guide is based on the MLA Handbook (9th ed.), published in 2021.
-A summary of the main changes in the new edition can be found on the MLA website.
+This guide is based on the MLA Handbook (8th ed.), published in 2016.

-MLA style consists of two parts: a brief reference in text, which points to a more detailed entry in the Works Cited list.
+MLA style consists of two parts: a brief reference in text, which points to a more detailed entry in the Works Cited list (p.
+19).
 This arrangement is intended to minimize reader distraction while still providing information on source material.

 In all types of research and scholarly writing, it is important to cite your sources in order to: